microsoft/pxt-blockly/README.md

 ## Testing local changes in PXT

-* `gulp publish --closure-library` from the ``develop`` branch to generate the blockly-compressed and blocks-compressed files, and copy them into the pxt-blockly node module folder
+* `gulp publish --closure-library` from the ``develop`` branch to generate the blockly-compressed, blocks-compressed, and typings files, and copy them to pxt-blockly
 * run `pxt clean && pxt serve` in the **target** directory (eg pxt-arcade, or pxt-minecraft)

 **Make sure you've checked out the correct closure-library (see above)**